codeHokage1/fcc_ReqHeaderParser/README.md

 # Request Header Parser Microservice

 This is a project done in completion of my Backend & API development course on FreeCodeCamp.
-It simply returns several the request header information.
+It returns parsed selected information from the request header.

-Link to live API :link: :
+Link to live API :link: : https://fcc-req-header-parser.vercel.app/

 ```
 GET /